-The syndicate reported underwriting profits of £80.2 million and an associated combined ratio of 84.6%.
-The results benefited from prior period reserve releases of £24.3 million.
-Net catastrophe related losses, primarily relating to Hurricane Ian, amounted to £29.6 million, well within with the syndicate's risk tolerances.
+The syndicate reported underwriting profits of £118.8 million, almost £40 million higher than in 2022.
+The results benefited from prior period reserve releases of £32.7 million, predominantly in Marine and Financial Lines.
+Net catastrophe related losses, including those relating to Californian storms and wildfires in Canada and Maui, amounted to £28.0 million, well within with the syndicate's risk tolerances.
+Investments performed better this year than last, generating net investment income of £113.5 million and contributing to a profit for the year of £234.0 million.